growilabs/growi-docs/docs/en/admin-guide/management-cookbook/group.md

 # UserGroup Management

-By using UserGroup Management function, you can set the authority on a page basis that only specific users can view and edit the contents.
+By using the UserGroup Management function, you can set the authority on a page basis that only specific users can view and edit the contents.